 Versus XIII will present a darker, more emotional story, which aims to demonstrate how painful burdens heroes carry can be.
 It will also touch on the importance of brief moments of happiness in a world filled with both greed and despair.
-These are elements that aren't typically found in FF, and are at least in part deal.
-Little did he know that it would take most of a influenced by Shakespeare's Hamlet.
+These are elements that aren't typically found in FF, and are at least in part influenced by Shakespeare's Hamlet.

-As a "new vision" of FF, Versus XIII aims to focus other entries in the series.
-Because of this, the main
+As a "new vision" of FF, Versus XIII aims to focus on the cast's humanity while distinguishing it from other entries in the series.
+Because of this, the main character is vital.

 Noctis Lucis Caelum is the prince and remaining heir to the throne of the only kingdom which still controls a crystal.
-While in reality a shy person, Noctis tries to Unlike FFXIII proper, Versus XIII is an action RPG in hide this by acting cool when the situation calls for it.
+While in reality a shy person, Noctis tries to hide this by acting cool when the situation calls for it.

 Director Nomura says he'll be a character unusual for FF - one that he's wanted to try for a long time.
 Noctis is said to have a strong, distinctive personality despite being a young man who acts tough on the exterior in order to protect his kingdom.
-It's because of this that It'll feature a world map with massive fields and he sometimes reacts unnecessarily and overestimates his own abilities.
+It's because of this that he sometimes reacts unnecessarily and overestimates his own abilities.